 OUTLINE: This is a dose-escalation study of recombinant interleukin-12.

 Patients receive recombinant interleukin-12 subcutaneously (SC) on days 2, 5, 9, and 12 and pembrolizumab intravenously (IV) over 30 minutes on day 8 of cycle 1 and day 1 of subsequent cycles.
 Treatment continues for 28 days for cycle 1 and repeats every 21 days for subsequent cycles for up to 8 cycles in the absence of disease progression or unacceptable toxicity.
-Patients then receive recombinant interleukin-12 SC on days 2, 5, 9, and 12.
-Treatment repeats every 21 days for up to 8 cycles in the absence of disease progression or unacceptable toxicity.
+Patient then receive pembrolizumab IV over 30 minutes on day 1.
+Treatment repeats every 21 days for up to 8 additional cycles in the absence of disease progression or unacceptable toxicity.

 You can join if…